 How you have fallen from heaven, morning star, son of the dawn!
 You have been cast down to the earth, you who once laid low the nations!
 You said in your heart, “I will ascend to the heavens; I will raise my throne above the stars of God; I will sit enthroned on the mount of assembly, on the utmost heights of Mount Zaphon.
 I will ascend above the tops of the clouds; I will make myself like the Most High.”
 But you are brought down to the realm of the dead, to the depths of the pit.

-This passage is also where the name Lucifer comes from.
-Lucifer is a name derived from the Latin word meaning โ€œlight-bearerโ€ that referred to Venus, the morning star, and was appropriated into Christian discourse as the name for this being who fell from heaven.
-Lucifer is traditionally linked to Satan, a character in the Bible who is Godโ€™s adversary and embodies temptation and all attempts to undermine and thwart Godโ€™s will for creation.
-Putting together various oblique references in these and other biblical texts, some Christian theologians propose that Satan led a rebellion in heaven and the army of angels who joined him in his rebellion (referred to as demons or unclean spirits in the Bible) are now present on earth and interact with people in supernatural ways.
+This passage gives the source of the name Lucifer.
+“Lucifer” derives from Latin, literally translated as โlight-bearer.โ Lucifer refers to the morning star (Venus), and in scripture, equates to Satan, this being who fell from heaven.
+As Godโs adversary, Satan embodies temptation and attempts to undermine Godโs will for creation.
+From the Biblical text, some Christian theologians propose that Satan led a rebellion in heaven.
+The army of angels who joined him in his rebellion (referred to as demons or unclean spirits) are now present on Earth and interact with people in supernatural ways.ย

 In the Garden